Tom-PIT/Connected.Docs/en/Assets/CodeLists/SemiProducts.md

 # Semi products

-Semi products represent intermediate materials used in production processes.
-They may be included in the manufacturing of finished products, serve as subcomponents in multi-level material structures, or be used internally within operational workflows.
-Each semi product includes essential properties—such as expiration period, tax rate, and measure unit—which ensure accurate and standardized management within the system.

-This code list serves as the register of semi-finished materials within the materials structure.

-For a detailed explanation of how semi product materials work, watch the [Semi product materials](https://www.youtube.com/watch?v=Ox2OF8_IwOQ) video.
+**Semi products** are intermediate materials used in the production of finished goods.
+They are created from raw materials and then used as components in other items.
+Examples include Tabletop panel, Metal frame, Wooden leg, or Circuit module.

+Each semi product includes key information—like  [measure units](../../Common/CodeLists/MeasureUnits.md), [tax rate](../../Common/CodeLists/TaxRates.md), serial number behavior, or expiration period—to support consistent handling across production, inventory, and warehouse operations.
+This code list contains all semi-finished items used in your production process.

+> [!TIP]
+> For a full demonstration, see the **[Semi product materials](https://www.youtube.com/watch?v=Ox2OF8_IwOQ)** video tutorial.

 > [!NOTE]
 > **Prerequisites**